danielangus/leaf-classification/Proposal.md

 * shape - describes the shape of the leaf
 * margin - describes the fine details of the leaf
-* texture - descibes the interior structure of the leaf Each of the three feature sets contains 64 columns, for a total of 192 extracted features.
+* texture - descibes the interior structure of the leaf

+Each of the three feature sets contains 64 columns, for a total of 192 extracted features.

+### Solution Statement

+An adequate solution to this problem is having at least 99% accuracy on a validation set and under 0.05 log loss on the testing set.

+### Benchmark Model

+As a sample solution to this problem, Kaggle provides a sample submission is which each test instance is assigned equal probability of being each of the 99 classes.
+Any submission scoring better than this can be said to be better than random, and so this is a good benchmark.
+The sample submission scores 4.6 on log loss.

+### Evaluation Metrics